steve3535/gitlab-university/day-2/3-implementation.md

 ## Overview
 In this section, we'll move from the planning phase to actual implementation by creating our first feature branch and setting up our project structure.

-## Prerequisites
-- A GitLab account
-- A project created in GitLab
-- Initial issues created and assigned (from previous section)

-## Learning Objectives
-- Create a feature branch following GitLab conventions
-- Set up a merge request with technical specifications
-- Define project structure and tech stack

 ## Technical Stack and Project Structure

 ### Defining Our Tech Stack